paularlott/knot-website/content/docs/getting-started/cluster-mode.md

 ---
-title: Installing a Leaf Server
+title: Cluster Mode
 weight: 30
 cascade:
   type: docs
 ---

-Once you have a single server running, you can add more servers.
+Once you have a single server running, you can add more servers to form a distributed cluster.
 These additional servers, Leaf Servers, can be used to improve performance by placing clusters close to the users, to provide additional capacity within a location or to provide separation between different teams.

 ## Origin Server